How to fix Dying Light 2 multiplayer if coop isn’t working

 Hello Survivors!
 We have implemented some hotfixes over the weekend and will be continuing to add more in the coming days.Thank you for your incredible support and patience.
 Here is our plan for the upcoming week:February 6, 2022

-Players should note that these patch notes and plans released by Techland are for this week.
-There aren’t any specific details for the PC patch, but we assume it should arrive in the coming days.
-However, for the PlayStation and Xbox patches, they say they are aiming to submit the hotfixes to Xbox and PlayStation by the middle of this week.
-There is no way of knowing how long this submission and approval process will take, so it could be that the console patches become available towards the end of the week or even next week.
+Players should note that these patch notes and plans released by Techland are for this week beginning February 7.
+The first Dying Light 2 PC patch is now live, so players should make sure they check for the update to get it downloaded.
+However, for the console patches, Techland say they are aiming to submit the hotfixes to Xbox and PlayStation by the middle of this week.
+There is no way of knowing how long this submission and approval process will take, so it could be that the console patches become available towards the end of the week or even later.

 The list for PC fixes for Steam and Epic Games Store versions of Dying Light 2 is smaller than the console fix lists, but Techland states that PC fixes will be regular, so presumably the patches will be little and often compared to console.
 Techland has also listed some fixes that they’re working on but aren’t yet ready, so expect to see those in upcoming patches.